collinalexbell/HackMatrix/readme.md

 Once the libraries are installed, you can compile and run the program as described in the compilation and execution sections of this README.

+## Prebuilt executable

+If you are using an X86 architecture, you can just use the prebuilt `matrix` executable in the root of the repository.
+Or you can still compile from source.

 ## Compiling from source

 To build the `matrix` executable, navigate to the project directory and run the following command: